khakionion/streetsmarts/readme.txt

 Compiling StreetSmarts
 //////////////////////

-On Windows, you must define PLATFORM_WIN when compiling.
+Be sure and define your platform on the command line.
+You can use PLATFORM_WIN, PLATFORM_MAC, or PLATFORM LIN.
+If you don't the program will fail to compile.

-On MacOS, make sure Mono is installed and use the gmcs command.
-You must define PLATFORM_MAC or the program will fail to compile:
+MacOS Command Line: gmcs Form1.cs StreetSmartsRuleProcessor.cs -pkg:dotnet -out:StreetSmartsMac.exe -define:PLATFORM_MAC

-	gmcs Form1.cs StreetSmartsRuleProcessor.cs -pkg:dotnet -out:StreetSmartsMac.exe -define:PLATFORM_MAC
+Linux Command Line: gmcs Form1.cs StreetSmartsRuleProcessor.cs -out:StreetSmartsLin.exe -r:System.Windows.Forms -r:System.Drawing -r:System.Data -define:PLATFORM_LIN

 ///////////
 What's New?